btp-automation-scenarios/curated-tools/website/docs/terraform-provider-supported-actions.md

 ## Intent

-The intnet of the tool/repository is to provide an overview of which Terraform providers support which actions and search capabilities.
+The intent of the tool/repository is to provide an overview of which Terraform providers support which actions and search capabilities.

 ## Problem